mayonez1/sudoku/sudoku/Documentation.md

 - <code>SUDK::point p</code> - a dummy point used when the Square class constructor is called.

+- <code>int skill</code> - determines how hard the final puzzle will be, and is used in <code>Square::format()</code> to determine how many values should be removed from the grid.

+- <code>std::string savePath</code> - the filepath where the program saves and loads to, used in <code>Square::save()</code> and <code>Square::load()</code>.

 </p>

 ### Loading/Saving Functions

 <p>

-- <code>void load()</code> and <code>void load(std::string)</code> - called when loading a grid from a .sudk file, the optional std::string parameter is the filepath,
+- <code>void load()</code> - called when loading a grid from a .sudk file.
+The program loads to the filepath in the savePath variable.
-if this is left blank the default filepath is sudoku.sudk and will be saved to the directory the user runs the program from.

-- <code>void save()</code> and <code>void save(std::string)</code> - called when saving a grid to a .sudk file.
-The optional std::string parameter is the filepath to where the file is being saved.
-Like load(), the default filepath is sudoku.sudk in the directory that the user has run the program from.
-If a file already exists at the filepath, it will be overwritten.
+- <code>void save()</code> - called when saving a grid to a .sudk file.
+The program saves to the filepath in the savePath variable.
+Currently, the program will overwrite whatever file is at that path, however, this may change in later versions.

 - <code>SUDK::grd readSUDK(std::string)</code> - function responsible for reading the SUDK file, contains error handling using the exceptions mentioned in part 1, and is called whenever load() or load(std::string) is called.
 The std::string parameter is the filepath, and is passed directly from the load parameter.
-If load is called without a parameter, "sudoku.sudk" is used as a parameter instead.

 </p>

 ### Checking Functions